Satellite image of the Watch Hill Park locality. Click on image to enlarge.

 Lithophagous bivalves, which bore into rocks, and encrusting vermetid worms (not shown) are preserved on a well cemented portion of an Upper Town Hill dune at Site4, just above Site 3 (same dune).
 The elevation of these life-position intact (articulated) marine fossils is indicative of a past sea level which exceeded 6.5 m (21 ft) above present sea level.
 (Note that the small colony of bivalves shown below (approx 2 cm or 1 inch in length) are no longer obvious at this site and may have been partially removed)

-Belmont beach deposits, on the left (east), rest against an Upper Town Hill dune, on the right (west), separated by a vertical erosional contact.
+Belmont beach deposits, on the left (west), rest against an Upper Town Hill dune, on the right (east), separated by a vertical erosional contact.
 This marks the eastern end of an almost continuous coastal outcrop of Belmont formation deposits (primarily foreshore) which begins, in the west at Grape Bay.
 This is also the locality where Belmont beach deposits are at their highest elevation,- incorporating features indicative of a sea level which reached over 6.5 m (21 ft) (ME2, VO3, RO4)

 Shelly marine deposit, thought to be part of the Belmont formation, at approximately 7 m (23 ft) above present sea level.

 Shelly layer, consisting of several Lucina bivalves, situated at 7.2 m (24 ft) above present sea level.
 The orientation of the valves – concave-down – is diagnostic of a wave-affected shallow water environment such as the shoreface or foreshore, possibly a beach.